Pros of Anti-Allergy Mattresses, Beds & Carpets

 How Do You Know If You Are Allergic to Mites?

 Dust mite allergy produces a range of symptoms, such as a runny or itchy nose, sneezing, red, itchy and watery eyes and asthma.
 Many sufferers may assume that they are allergic to pollen, as the symptoms are quite similar.
 Symptoms may also flare up in the hotter months of the year, when dust mite populations flourish.
 This also coincides with high-pollen season.
 Some sufferers may just have a general feeling of not being well but may never be able to blame it on anything in particular — they will certainly never imagine that dust mite droppings may be to blame.

 Dust mites and other allergens are also known to reside in household carpets.
 When choosing flooring for your home, many people argue that having no carpet is one of the best options for allergy sufferers.
 However, this is not necessarily the case, and there is a wide range of anti allergy carpets available.
-Speak to a reputable carpet dealer to find good anti allergy carpets.
-Choose short-pile carpets made from synthetic fibres that repel allergens and do not provide a hospitable environment for bugs to live in.
+Choose short-pile carpets made from synthetic fibres.
+These synthetic fibres repel allergens and do not provide a hospitable environment for bugs to live in.
 Nylon carpets are said to be among the best for controlling allergens.
 Wool, on the other hand, should be avoided.
 Whatever type of carpet you choose, it will only be effective if you keep it regularly cleaned.
 This is especially important for carpets in a bedroom, which is a dust mite hot spot.
 Dust settles on a carpet, so a regular vacuum wash is also advisable.
-A rug can act as a compromise if you do not have carpets, but they will still require regular cleaning and washing in order to keep dust mite problems at bay.